nlp-yang/blog.penso.info/_drafts/improve-blog-visibility.md

 3. Integrate social networks metas for Twitter and Facebook
 4. Sitemaps, to help search Engines
 5. Microformats
-6. RSS Feeds and ping the oustide World when you wrote new content
+6. RSS Feeds and ping the oustide World once you wrote new content

 * * * * *